The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: Discussion

 \subsection{Comparison to other simulations}

-We compare our work to other platform and global 2.5D simulations of non-relativistic jets.
-3D simulations would allow us to explore a larger range of possible instabilities and phenomenological behaviors but at cost that would limit the spatial and temporal grids.
+We compare our work to other platform and global 2.5D simulations of nonrelativistic jets.
+Three-dimensional simulations would allow us to explore a larger range of possible instabilities and phenomenological behaviors but at the cost that they would limit the spatial and temporal grids.
 This extension is postponed to future work.
 Other 2D studies also include a disk in an idealized manner by introducing a resistive term which controls any excess in turbulence.
-Despite the decrease of the time step by the shorter interaction time scales in the disk (e.g. \citealt{casse2002magnetized,zanni2007mhd,2017MNRAS.468.3850S,Irelandetal2021,ireland2022effect}), the disk is treated more realistically.
+Despite the decrease in the time step by the shorter interaction time scales in the disk (e.g., \citealt{casse2002magnetized,zanni2007mhd,2017MNRAS.468.3850S,Irelandetal2021,ireland2022effect}), the disk is treated more realistically.
 Computations on the largest domains were performed by \cite{anderson2005structure} with a jet followed up to 100 au and \cite{stepanovs2014-09modeling,stepanovs2014-11modeling} with a jet propagating to 140 au.
-These studies lack a stellar driven component, but include a resistive ingredient which is an important step towards more realistic disks.
+These studies lack a stellar driven component, but include a resistive ingredient which is an important step toward more realistic disks.